ritchielrez/pythonBasic/README.md

 # pythonBasic

 This is a repo containing my python scripts.
 Mostly for my Linux system.
-But can be ported to Eindows or Mac.
+But can be ported to Windows or Mac.